top of page

 There are 4 separate events this year:

 - 2km racing mal

 - SUP $30 (early bird discount available)

 Note that if you decide to leave things to the last minute you can register on the day for an additional fee.
-We'd highly recommend registering beforehand though, as it is much easier for everyone involved.
-See more through the registration page
+We'd highly recommend registering beforehand though, as it is much easier for everyone involved

 When do online registrations close?

 What are the start times on the day?

 8:00am Swim start (first of 3 waves)

 Can I compete in more that one event?

 Hmmm that would be tricky as some of the events occur at the same time.